matteopedani/arkadianriver.com/README.md

 ## Crypmoon

 This site is the offical site of cryptmoon web series.
-To clone use  http://themes.jekyllrc.org/spectral/
+To clone the theme use  http://themes.jekyllrc.org/spectral/